jakeloftis/wireguard/README.md

 # Wireguard installation on Vultr server

-After installing Ubuntu 20.04, copy, paste and press enter for the following 3 lines of code
+After logging in to your Vultr server, run the 3 commands below.
 (Hint: Use right click to paste each line into PuTTY)
 ```
 curl -O https://raw.githubusercontent.com/jakeloftis/wireguard/master/wireguard-install-open.sh